What is Welchol?

 a history of pancreatitis caused by high triglycerides.

-Take this medicine with a meal and a full glass of water or other liquid.
+Take Welchol with a meal and a full glass of water or other liquid.

-You may have to take several tablets at a time each time you take colesevelam.
-Follow your doctor's instructions.
+You may have to take several tablets at a time each time you take Welchol.
 Tell your doctor if you have trouble swallowing the tablet whole.

-To use the colesevelam powder, empty 1 packet into 4 to 8 ounces of water, fruit juice, or a diet soft drink.
+Welchol powder must be mixed with 8 ounces of water, fruit juice, or a diet soft drink.
 Stir and drink this mixture right away.
-To get the entire dose, add a little more water to the same glass, swirl gently and drink right away.
+Add a little more water to the glass, swirl gently and drink right away.